MunoMono/reading-notes/public/docs/F/Freire2014PedagogyOppressed30th.md

 ## Relevance
 ### How does it link to the research questions or framework?
-Freire’s pedagogy underpins the project’s **interpretivist–critical paradigm** [174]:
+Freire’s pedagogy underpins the project’s **interpretivist–critical paradigm**:
 - Interpretivism: meaning‑making through situated dialogue.
 - Critical theory: exposing domination in banking models and reclaiming education as political action.

-The **project’s taxonomy of methods** [175] is illuminated by Freire’s binary of banking vs problem‑posing—an example of classificatory labour that foregrounds political stakes.
-His praxis orientation also resonates with the project’s **practice‑based spine** [172]: archival analysis ↔ intervention ↔ comparative case ↔ modelling ↔ synthesis.
+The **project’s taxonomy of methods** is illuminated by Freire’s binary of banking vs problem‑posing—an example of classificatory labour that foregrounds political stakes.
+His praxis orientation also resonates with the project’s **practice‑based spine**: archival analysis → intervention → comparative case → modelling → synthesis.

 ## Project integration
 ### Why it helps the project (evidence-linked)
 - Anchors **ethical evaluation**: does a method enable dialogical co‑creation or reproduce banking oppression? [pp. 70–72].
 - Strengthens the project’s **reflexive brief strand**: 'new objectives may reform' (Archer) parallels Freire’s thematic investigation, where briefs (themes) emerge and reform in dialogue [pp. 103–110].
 - Validates project’s concern with **incomplete/qualitative data**: Freire stresses working with codified fragments of experience, decodified collaboratively [pp. 113–121].
-- Justifies project’s **critical taxonomy**: Freire’s sharp categories show how classificatory distinctions are political tools that must themselves be scrutinised [175].
+- Justifies project’s **critical taxonomy**: Freire’s sharp categories show how classificatory distinctions are political tools that must themselves be scrutinised.
 - Provides a **praxis lens** for evaluating computational models: models must support action and reflection, not reduce users to passive consumers.

 ### Hooks into the project